Skip to content

 We are in the southernmost part of California, at Imperial Beach, which is only 5 miles from the center of Tijuana, Mexico.
 Since it is right on the border, the population is mixed, and the culture is diverse.
 49% are Hispanic and Latino, and this is the territory inhabited by the youngest people; the average age is 31.
 The border culture that thrives here is specific.
 A mixture of Mexican and Californian permeates absolutely every aspect of life.

 Imperial Beach defines the character of the entire neighborhood—a beautiful beach with white sand, 3.5 miles long, without crowds, and only at your disposal.
 If you love solitude and a view of the open sea, Tijuana, and the wooden pier, you will not be disappointed.
 There is also an excellent place nearby for picnics, bird watching, walking, and bicycling called Silver Strand.
+Explore more about Imperial Beach.

 Conclusion